nikku/pfwr/example/presentation.md

 # *pfwr*

-### Turns Your Markdown Presentation into a :sunflower: HTML Slidedeck.
+### Turns Your Markdown :memo: into a :sparkles: HTML Slide Deck.

 ---